 “Since 1995 over 6500 volunteers of The Blue Army have spent over 66 thousand man-hours in over 200 different projects to remove 1430+ metric tons of all kinds of rubbish (scrap metal, fishing gear, plastic, tires, timber, batteries) from Icelandic nature.” says Tommi.

 The Blue Army is well known in Iceland as well as internationally, and Tommi’s dedication to ocean protection doesn’t go unnoticed.

 “I have received numerous awards for my contribution for the environment including the highest awards from the government, The Natures Awards.
 The Blue Army and the NGO Landvernd are nominated to the Nordic Environmental Awards this year for our Clean Iceland program.” says Tommi

+The Nominations for the Nordic Council Environment Prize 2018 are in and we couldn’t be prouder that Project AWARE’s loyal volunteer, Tómmi Knúts, is listed for his Blue Army initiative.
 Tommi has worked tirelessly towards ocean protection for more than 20 years and shows no signs of stopping!
 He is a shining example of the difference we can all make when we work together for a clean and healthy ocean.
 Are you ready to take action for ocean protection?
 Join Project AWARE's global community of ocean adventurers who are making a difference every day.
-Whether it's a Project AWARE speciality, starting a fundraiser, reducing your single-use plastics or Diving Against Debris, no action is too small.
+Whether it's a Project AWARE specialty, starting a fundraiser, reducing your single-use plastics or Diving Against Debris, no action is too small.
 Visit www.projectaware.org/take-action today to find out more.